API Getting Started¶

-This tutorial will help users get started using the POWER Application Programming Interface (API).
-The POWER API allows external application developers and users to directly connect and interact with POWER's Data Archive.
-This can be completed by including a POWER API URL in a user's scripted application, Jupyter Notebook, or hyperlink in a web browser.
+This tutorial helps you get started using the POWER Application Programming Interface (API).
+The POWER API allows external application developers to directly connect and interact with POWER's Data Archive.
+You can do this by including a POWER API URL in your scripted application, Jupyter Notebook, or hyperlink in a web browser.

-The POWER Project provides detailed Data Services overviews on its services offerings including the POWER API.
+The POWER Project provides detailed overviews on its services offerings including the POWER API.
 These can be used to start to build an API query request from scratch or through the POWER API Pages.
-To start, open the POWER API Pages and do the following:
+To start, open the POWER API Pages and complete the steps below:

 Getting Started Steps - API URL from API Pages

-Steps 2: Click on the data request you would like to use as a starting point.
+Step 2: Select the data request you would like to use as a starting point.

-Steps 3: Click the "Try it out" button.
+Step 3: Select the "Try it out" button.

-Steps 5: Click "Execute."
+Step 5: Select the "Execute" button.
 A successful request will display a code value of 200.
 Copy the Request URL in the Responses.
-If you inputted multiple data "parameters" for "parameter", they may be delimited by a comma "," or "%2C".
+If you entered multiple data "parameters" for "parameter", they may be delimited by a comma "," or "%2C".
 Both are valid delimiters in a request URL.

 Now that you have the API URL, you can edit it by hand following the guidance in POWER API and use it in your applications as you wish.